beneath-hq/beneath/docs/misc/replay-derive.md

 description: How Beneath uses event logs to make it easy to derive streams and synchronize systems
 menu:
   docs:
-    parent: introduction
+    parent: misc
     weight: 400
 weight: 400
 ---

-In Beneath, there's an *event log* at the heart of every data stream.
-An event log keeps real-time, ordered track of every record written to a stream, allowing you to read new data starting from any point in time *without missing a single change*.
+In Beneath, there's an _event log_ at the heart of every data stream.
+An event log keeps real-time, ordered track of every record written to a stream, allowing you to read new data starting from any point in time _without missing a single change_.

 In practice, it means you can replay the history of a stream as if you had been subscribed since its beginning, then stay subscribed to get every new change within milliseconds of it happening.
-And if you're unsubscribed for a while, you can get every change that happened during your downtime once you resubscribe (it's an *at-least-once guarantee*).
+And if you're unsubscribed for a while, you can get every change that happened during your downtime once you resubscribe (it's an _at-least-once guarantee_).

 With event logs, it becomes really easy to create transformations that derive from one stream and produce a new one.
 Here we give just a few examples that illustrate the virtually endless opportunities that affords.